NilayaAgarwal/Modified-Tic-Tac-Toe/README.md

 # MODIFIED TIC-TAC-TOE

-A modified and more strategic version of classic game Tic-Tac-Toe.
+A modified and more strategic version of classic game Tic-Tac-Toe:smile:.

-mode: 2 players
+Mode: 2 players

-rules:
+## Rules

 There are 3 boards initially.
 Both players, turn by turn, make a 'X' mark on any unfilled cell of any board.